 Criteria Conformance Level Remarks and Explanations 302.1 Without Vision.
 Where a visual mode of operation is provided, ICT shall provide at least one mode of operation that does not require user vision.
 Supports macOS includes a built-in screen reader called VoiceOver for the blind and visually impaired and includes accessible applications and utilities. macOS includes built-in support for over 100 USB and wireless refreshable braille displays that start instantly when connected.
 There is also support for over 30 braille tables supporting a wide range of languages.
-For example, Touch Bar functionality on MacBook Pro is enabled by VoiceOver.
-When VoiceOver is enabled and a user taps the Touch Bar, VoiceOver vocalizes each item that is displayed on it.
-Users can then double tap anywhere on the Touch Bar to activate that item.
-To use sliders on the Touch Bar, users can double tap and hold and then use a swiping gesture to adjust sliders.
-MacBook Pro with Touch Bar supports Hey Siri, which allows you to connect with Siri hands-free.
+MacBook Pro supports Hey Siri, which allows you to connect with Siri hands-free.
 For more information on the accessibility features of macOS, please see the macOS VPAT.